YifanIvanZhi/comp0034-week9/README.md

 ## Week 9 activities

-The activities are accessed from [activities/activities.md](/activities/activities.md)
+The activities are accessed from the [activities](/activities) folder.

-Completed examples are in the tests folder in <comp0034-week9-complete>
+Completed examples are in the tests folder in <https://github.com/nicholsons/comp0034-week9-complete>